dineshkummarc/blog.floriancargoet.com/source/_posts/2012-05-23-365-days-on-canvas-days-8-to-14.markdown

 The fin is made of two `arcTo()` and a `closePath()`.
 Movement is an ellipse ( 5&nbsp;cos&alpha;&nbsp;x, 3&nbsp;sin&alpha;&nbsp;y),
-fin oriention is based on the sign of cos&alpha;.
+fin orientation is based on the sign of cos&alpha;.

 <canvas id="day10" width="500" height="500"></canvas>